drBenway/pixi-vn-wiki/ink/ink-sound.md

   * `resume`: Resume a sound.
 (Read more [here](#resume-a-sound-in-ink))
   * `stop`: Stop a sound.
 (Read more [here](#stop-a-sound-in-ink))
   * `volume`: Change the volume of a sound.
 (Read more [here](#change-the-volume-of-a-sound-in-ink))
-* `[alias]` It is the alias of the sound element.
-The alias is a string that identifies the sound element.
+* `[alias]` It is the alias of the sound.
+The alias is a string that identifies the sound.
   * If the alias includes spaces, you must use double quotes.
 * `[parameters]` It is the parameters of the operation.
 The parameters depend on the operation.
   * If the parameters include spaces, you must use double quotes.